SciML/SciMLDocs/docs/src/highlevels/function_approximation.md

 [SimpleChains.jl](https://github.com/PumasAI/SimpleChains.jl) is a library specialized for small-scale machine learning.
-It uses non-allocating mutating forms to be highly efficient for the cases where matrix multiplication kernels are not able to overcome the common overheads of machine learning libraries.
+It uses non-allocating mutating forms to be highly efficient for the cases where matrix multiplication kernels cannot overcome the common overheads of machine learning libraries.
 Thus for SciML cases with small neural networks (<100 node layers) and non-batched usage (many/most use cases), SimpleChains.jl can be the fastest choice for the neural network definitions.